dphfox/Fusion/docs/api-reference/general/errors.md

 **Related to:**
 [`OnChange`](../../instances/members/onchange)

-This message means you tried to connect to a property change event, but the property you specify doesn't exist on the instance.
+You tried to connect to a property change event, but the property you specify doesn't exist on the instance.
 </div>

 -----